Strep-tag

 The Strep-tag system is a method which allows the purification and detection of proteins by affinity chromatography.
 The Strep-tag II is a synthetic peptide consisting of eight amino acids (Trp-Ser-His-Pro-Gln-Phe-Glu-Lys).
 This peptide sequence exhibits intrinsic affinity towards Strep-Tactin, a specifically engineered streptavidin, and can be N- or C- terminally fused to recombinant proteins.
 By exploiting the highly specific interaction, Strep-tagged proteins can be isolated in one step from crude cell lysates.
-Because the Strep-tag elutes under gentle, physiological conditions, it is especially suited for generation of functional proteins.
+Because the Strep-tag elutes under gentle, physiological conditions, it is especially suited for the generation of functional proteins.

+Strep-tag, Twin-Strep-tag and Strep-Tactin are registered trademarks of IBA Lifesciences GmbH.